rescenic/docker-apache/README.md

 DIY AWS Lambda for PHP applications!

-Docker image containing Ubuntu 24.04 LTS core with Apache 2.4 and PHP 8.3.
+Docker image containing Ubuntu 24.04 LTS core with Apache 2.4 and PHP 8.3 + Let's Encyrpt (Optional).
 This image is designed to be used in AWS environments for high density PHP application hosting.
 WordPress 5.x and Drupal 10.x and later are tested to work.

 # Architecture Overview